Nat Love: Capture and escape

 In October 1877, Nat Love wrote that he was captured by a band of Pima Indians while rounding up stray cattle near the Gila River in Arizona.
 Although he claimed to have received over 14 bullet wounds in his career (with "several" received in his fight with the Native Americans while trying to avoid capture), Love wrote that his life was spared because the Indians respected his heritage, a large portion of the band themselves being of mixed blood.
 He almost married the chief's daughter.
 The band of Native Americans nursed him back to health, wishing to adopt him into the tribe.
 Eventually, Love writes, he stole a pony and escaped into West Texas.

 Life after being a cowboy

-Love left the cowboy life before he married a woman named Alice in 1889 and settled down.
-They lived in Denver, Colorado initially.
-He took a job in 1890 as a Pullman porter, which involved overseeing sleeping cars on the Denver and Rio Grande Railroad.
+Love left the cowboy life before he settled down and married a woman named Alice Owens, in Denver, Colorado, on August 2, 1888.
+They lived in Denver initially.
+He then took a job in 1890 as a Pullman porter, which involved overseeing sleeping cars on the Denver and Rio Grande Railroad.
 While working for the railroad, he and his family resided in several western states, before finally moving to southern California.

 In 1907, Love published his autobiography titled Life and Adventures of Nat Love, Better Known in the Cattle Country as 'Deadwood Dick,' by Himself, which greatly enhanced his legacy.
 Love spent the latter part of his life as a courier and guard for a securities company in Los Angeles.
 He died there in 1921 at the age of 66.